Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Oh, hey– I know you.

-[Clint gives her the gauntlet. then she put
+[Clint gives her the gauntlet. then she puts